nasa/cumulus/docs/workflow_tasks/move_granules.md

 ### Input

-This task expects event.input to provide an array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects.
+This task expects event.input to provide an array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects with post-move file locations.
 The files listed for each granule represent the files to be acted upon as described in [summary](#summary).

 ## Task Outputs